It is a tradition for a Navy Chief to

-pass on his anchors to a new CPO initiate and it is an honor to
+pass on his anchors to a new CPO initiate and it is a personal

-My friend, Rick Burris was pinned with anchors from his friend who had
+My dearest friend, Rick Burris had been pinned with anchors from

-received my collar anchors from my dear friend, Rick Burris and on my cover I wore the
+anchors from my dear friend, Rick Burris while on my cover I wore

 Davison, who had a ship sunk from under him in WWI.

-A year later, during a CPO initiation, no one was slated to receive
+A year later, during the USS California CPO initiation, no one was

-of mine was being initiated that year so I ran out
+that a friend of mine was being initiated that year so I ran out

 to my car, pulled the tattered anchors off my working uniform and

 directed that they pin my friend with them.
-I then pulled my friend from the
+I then pulled

-anchors."
+"working anchors."
 He broke down in tears.
 He also

-never forgot and became one of the best chiefs we ever had.
+never forgot and became one of the best chiefs California ever